When we suffer from anxiety, we can hit a fork in the road with two signs and struggle with which road to take.

 Initially taking the other road is hard as your mind will still be unsure and have some fear present due to your past actions of avoidance.
 But once you decide that you are no longer going to hide away and that your life means more to you than a few uncomfortable feelings, then you slowly teach your mind that the outside world is not to be feared.
 The best way to reprogram it through your actions, it won’t come through a book or by trying to master some technique.

 I am not saying going out there and starting to live again was easy, it wasn’t.
 I still experienced high anxiety, my mind still felt fearful, and I still felt a real sense of disconnection.
-But none of this was going to stop me getting my life back; I realised that to feel normal emotions again, then I had to be willing to go through the uncomfortable ones too and release the garbage within me.
+But none of this was going to stop me getting my life back; I realised that to feel normal emotions again, then I had to be willing to go through the uncomfortable ones too.

 There would times when I felt pretty exhausted mentally and physically on this journey, and so I would take some timeouts and rest when needed, but apart from these times, I decided never to let how I feel stop me doing what I wanted to do.

-Choosing the right road opens up your life
+Choosing the right path opens up your life

 When I chose this new road, I still expected to feel anxious, disconnected and fearful, even more so, as I was now coming out of my comfort zones.